jenimathew2001/Autonomous-Driving-Car/README.md

 ---

-> 🎓 **Project conducted as part of MSc AI & Data Science at the University of Nottingham**
+> 🎓 **Project conducted as part of MSc Machine Learning in Science at the University of Nottingham**